DillonSteyl/SCIE1000/Week 13/rats.md

 D: 10

 **Task:** Using the given probabilities, model the number of rats in each cage over 51 steps, including the first step.
-Store the number of rats in each cage using the variables A, B, C, and D. Print the maximum number of rats in each cage during a single step, and the step number for when that maximum first occurs.
-Finally, print the cage that has the most rats during the final step, using the print statement provided.
+Store the number of rats in each cage using the variables A, B, C, and D. Print the final number of rats in each cage using the print statements provided.
+Finally, print the maximum number of rats in each cage during a single step, and the step number for when that maximum first occurs.
+Store the max index values using the variables provided.

-Since it is a simulation, the number of rats in each cage does not need to be rounded.
+Since it is a simulation, the number of rats in each cage does not need to be rounded while the values are being calculated.
+However, they do need to be rounded when printing the values.

 **Hint 1:** For example, the number of rats in cage A at step i is given by the equation:

 `A[i] = A[i-1]*0.7 + B[i-1]*0.1 + C[i-1]*0.3`

+That's 70% of rats in cage A staying, 10% of rats from cage B moving to cage A, and 30% of rats from cage C moving to cage A.

 **Hint 2:** Again, it may be useful for you to copy your highest(A) function just below the import statement.